 May have anticancer properties in cancer cells, but this does not appear to be overly significant and no in vivo evidence currently exists

-Studies on olive leaf extract have failed to notice any significant side-effects when doses up to 1000mg daily for 8 weeks or lower doses.
+Studies on olive leaf extract have failed to note any significant side-effects with doses up to 1000 mg daily for 8 weeks or lower doses.

 Olea europaea (olive leaf) appears to be associated with polinosis (pollen-based allergies), and eight allergens have been detected from olive pollen (named Ole e 1 through 8).Ole e 7 appears homologous to lipid transfer protein (seen with some apple allergens) which may explain how those sensitive to olive pollen and Ole e 7 have a high frequency of cross-reactivity to the rosaceae family (containing apples).
 There also appears to be some allergens in olea europaea that are similar to Birch allergens (which itself is highly associated with apples).